The Guardian’s Angel – My Review!

-Overall Impression: The Guardian’s Angel is well written, full of compelling characters with plenty of angst to go around, suspense, intrigue, and sacrifice.
+The Guardian’s Angel is well written, full of compelling characters with plenty of angst, suspense, intrigue, and sacrifice to go around.
 I recommend this book to romance and chick-lit aficionados.
-I would also recommend it to anyone who simply likes a good read!
+I also recommend it to anyone who simply likes a good read!

 Connect with the author:

 Have you read The Guardian’s Angel?
 What about any of Lorrie Farrelly’s books?
 If so, please consider leaving a review.
 Reviews mean the world to authors as it lets them know what readers like or dislike about their work!
 Want to know more about Lorrie and her work, find them on her Amazon Author Page or her website.